mathematica-mpr/sampler/README.md

 # sampler

-Go code for a sampling app.
+Go code for a sampling app in ./main/